-The rates paid by the trial court for some services are established by statute.
-In cases where statutory rules are not set, the trial court may set limits on the rates charged by service providers.
+The rates paid by the trial court for some services are established by statute or Judicial Council policy (e.g., Payment Policies for Contract Court Interpreters at www.courts.ca.gov/documents/paypolicies.pdf).
+In cases where statutory rules or Judicial Council policy are not set, the trial court may set limits on the rates charged by service providers.
 The rates allowed shall be reasonable for the type of service performed and shall be consistent from vendor to vendor.
 The trial court reserves the right to adjust any claim it determines to be unreasonable.